Monthly Archives: November 2024

 However, Buddhism does not impose dietary rules of vegetarianism as evident through the Buddhist monks eating any food offered by any person regardless of their status in society.
 However, Buddhists do not adopt occupations that can harm life.

-Nonviolence of Buddhism begins with oneself and does acknowledge the right to defend oneself and escape harm.
+Nonviolence of Buddhism begins with oneself and does acknowledge the right to self-defense and escape harm.

 Enlightenment In Buddhism: Relief and Peace